-UK to address suspicions that Russia was behind nerve agent spy attack
+UK slams 'brazen' attack on Russian spy as Moscow suspicions grow

 Police say they know the nerve agent used in the attack, but have declined to say what it was nor how they suspect it was administered.
 They called on anyone who visited the area on Sunday, including a branch of the Zizzi restaurant chain or the nearby Bishop's Mill pub, to come forward with any information that might help them piece together what happened.

-Rudd earlier expressed her "heartfelt thanks" to the emergency services for their "bravery and professionalism in continuing to deal with the incident in Salisbury."
-On Twitter, Rudd said: "My thoughts are with all those affected, including the police officer who is being treated in hospital."

-Russian reaction
+Russian slams UK reaction

 The Russian embassy in London told reporters it had not received substantive details about the case, which it said was "rather worrying."